Non-resident Indians (NRI) who live overseas may want to send back their earnings to their families or make investments in India.

 The major benefit of opening an NRI account is that it allows non-residents to repatriate their income to their families back in India.

 This helps many NRIs who are earning abroad to support their parents, siblings, or children back home.

 Avoids Exchange Rate Fluctuations

 All deposits of foreign earned income made into an FCNR-B account from NRIs do not need to be converted to Indian Rupees.

 This allows NRIs to avoid any currency conversion loss from currency rate fluctuations.

 Choosing the right NRI is an important decision that can affect how you manage your finances in India from abroad.

-Make sure to learn about the different types of accounts offered, their benefits, and restrictions before making your decision.
+Make sure to learn about the different types of accounts offered, their benefits, and their restrictions before making your decision.

 An NRI account is actually a catch-all term for 3 different bank account types in India meant for Non-resident Indians.
 These are NRO, NRE, and FNCR accounts.
 Each account type has its own purpose and dominating currency.